Skip to content

 Click the icon to generate a keyframe with a value of 0.

-Adjust a slider
+Adjusting a slider

-Click and drag a slider to add or adjust keyframes
+Click and drag a slider to add or adjust keyframes.

 RefinementSliderControl-1

-Enter a numeric value
+Entering a numeric value

 Type in a numeric value, positive or negative, to add or adjust a keyframe.